Away With The Steiners

 Looking at the inscriptions and inlayed design in the marble.

-Allow two or three hours to explore the mausoleum, gardens and surrounding buildings.
 If you are visiting the Taj Mahal at sunrise this usually means you will be perfectly in time to return to your accommodation for breakfast.

-Other tips for visiting the Taj Mahal in Agra
+Other Tips for Visiting the Taj Mahal in Agra

 Up to 40,000 people per day visit the site!
-You will not be alone and you will be crowded.
-Pack your patience.

 Security screening is strict and separated for men and women.

-Final thoughts?
+Final Thoughts?

 However you choose to get there, however long you stay, and for as many selfie-requests that you get swarmed with, the Taj Mahal is beyond beautiful and worth any effort!

 I hope this guide and tips for visiting the Taj Mahal was helpful.
-Please let me know if you went and what you thought!

-Where to stay in Agra near the Taj Mahal
+Where to Stay in Agra Near the Taj Mahal

 These are the hotels in Agra near the Taj Mahal that we use and can recommend for your stay in Agra and visiting the Taj Mahal.